knative/docs/serving/samples/helloworld-csharp/README.md

-# .NET Core Hello World sample
+# Hello World - .NET Core sample

 This sample application shows how to create a hello world application in C# using .NET Core 2.0.